raphaelquast/EOmaps/README.md

   - plots of large (>1M datapoints) irregularly sampled datasets are generated in a few seconds!
   - Represent your data as shapes with actual geographic dimensions (ellipses, rectangles, geodetic circles)
     - or use Voroni diagrams and Delaunay triangulations to get interpolated contour-plots
-  - Re-project the data to any crs supported by `cartopy`
+  - Re-project the data to any crs supported by <a href=https://scitools.org.uk/cartopy/docs/latest/reference/crs.html#coordinate-reference-systems-crs>cartopy</a>
   - ... and get a nice colorbar with a colored histogram on top!

 ```python